How to identify

 Where and when to see them

-Difficulty rating - A challenge
+Difficulty rating - Hard

-In oakwoods mostly in the west of the UK.
 You could see one at these RSPB nature reserves: Lake Vyrnwy, Powys; Ynys-hir, Ceredigion; Nagshead, Gloucestershire; Loch Lomond, West Dunbartonshire; and Inversnaid, Sterlingshire.

 Key